 Another way to avoid paying to park at Disneyland is to park and take a bus.
-Some Disney fans suggest parking at the Fullerton Park and Ride.
-It's free to park.
+Some Disney fans suggest parking at the Fullerton Park and Ride, where it's free to park.
 Hop on the LA Metro 460, which runs every 20 minutes.
 It's a 10-minute ride and costs about $1.75 (subject to change).

 Getting to Universal Studios Hollywood

 Note that if you are already in the LA area, you can probably buy the Metro Rail tickets for much less if you do not need to use Metrolink to get to Union Station.
-You can find the Metro train schedule here.
-Be sure to check your dates before your trip just to be sure there aren’t any closures or changes.
+Use the Metro Trip Planner to plan your trip.
+Check your dates before your trip just to be sure there aren’t any closures or changes.

 We recommend buying your Universal Studios Hollywood tickets in advance since they are much more expensive at the gate.
-Our tickets can save you up to $37 from the Front Gate ticket window prices (depending on when you want to visit).
+Our tickets can save a lot of green compared to the Front Gate ticket window prices (depending on when you want to visit).
 If you are taking Harry Potter fans to the Wizarding World, you can pretend that the train really is the Hogwarts Express.
 That’s the best we can offer since you can’t arrive by broomstick, Floo powder, portkey or by disapparating.
 But if we figure out how to arrive by magic, we’ll let you know!